 With such a big crowd, was it really worth it?

 Well, I think it’s worth it.
 My problem was that I arrived there at 2 in the afternoon.

-I thought it’s just a small area that I could explore in 2 to 3 hours.
+I thought it was just a small area that I could explore in 2 to 3 hours.
 But, of course, I was wrong!

 There are more canals here than the Shantang Jie in Suzhou.

 Though the canal traffic is evident, it’s actually a pleasure to watch boatmen avoiding collisions. 😉

 Both sides of the canals are infested with bars and cafes.